On $^{146}$Nd, $^{144}$Sm and other unexplored 2$\beta$ decay isotopes: The N d decay process

-The $^{146}$Nd is a potentially $\alpha$ radioactive nucleus ($Q_{\alpha} = 1.182$ MeV) however, since the expected half life for this decay channel is of the order of $10^{34}$y, this contribution can be neglected respect to the $2\beta$ process.
+The isotope $^{146}$Nd is a potentially $\alpha$ radioactive nucleus ($Q_{\alpha} = 1.182$ MeV).
+However, since the expected half-life for this decay channel is expected to be order $10^{34}$ yr \cite{YAG}, this contribution can be neglected with respect to the $2\beta$ process.